pydantic/pydantic/docs/integrations/visual_studio_code.md

-*pydantic* works well with any editor or IDE out of the box because it's made on top of standard Python type annotations.
+Pydantic works well with any editor or IDE out of the box because it's made on top of standard Python type annotations.

 When using [Visual Studio Code (VS Code)](https://code.visualstudio.com/), there are some **additional editor features** supported, comparable to the ones provided by the [PyCharm plugin](../integrations/pycharm.md).

-This means that you will have **autocompletion** (or "IntelliSense") and **error checks** for types and required arguments even while creating new *pydantic* model instances.
+This means that you will have **autocompletion** (or "IntelliSense") and **error checks** for types and required arguments even while creating new Pydantic model instances.

 ![pydantic autocompletion in VS Code](../img/vs_code_01.png)